 Tripadvisor rating: Over 1000 reviews later and the Ritz is still rated at an average of 4.5/5.

 Are you planning on visiting Beijing city soon?
-A private transfer is the safest, quickest way to travel from airport to the city.
+A private transfer is the safest, quickest way to travel from the airport to the city.
 China Car Service is a trusted transportation service helping business travelers for almost two decades.
 We provide door-to-door service at competitive prices.

 Make your journey stress-free and contact our 24/7 team at Bookings@ChinaCarService.com with questions, or get a quote below.
 Use this promo code: 10CARBLOG to get a $10 discount on your 1st service.